U.S. Route 17: South Carolina

 US 17 enters South Carolina in Jasper County as a two-lane road and within 8 mi enters Hardeeville, where it becomes a four-lane configuration.
 US 17 intersects I-95 in Hardeeville and runs parallel to I-95 until Ridgeland, where it merges with the Interstate until Point South.
 At Point South, US 17 leaves I-95 and heads eastward into northern Beaufort County, sharing a concurrency with US 21 until Gardens Corner.
 US 21 splits off to Beaufort while US 17 heads northeast into the ACE Basin and Colleton County.
 This stretch of road has been upgraded from a two-lane to a four-lane configuration, due to safety concerns.

 Once in Jacksonboro, the road enters Charleston County, crossing the Edisto River and maintains a four-lane configuration for the remainder of the state.
 The road passes through several rural communities as it approaches Charleston from the west.
 In Charleston, the 3.6 mi section running from South Carolina Highway 171 (SC 171) to Sam Rittenberg Boulevard has been named the "Charleston Nine Memorial Highway", in honor of nine Charleston firefighters killed in the line of duty in the Charleston Sofa Super Store fire on June 18, 2007.
 US 17 passes through the West Ashley community before it traverses the Ashley River Drawbridges to the Charleston Peninsula.
 From the drawbridges, it is known as the Septima Clark Crosstown Connector and is mostly routed north of the affluent historical areas of the city.
 Upon reaching the I-26 terminus, US 17 becomes limited-access and above grade as it approaches the Cooper River via the Arthur Ravenel Jr. Bridge.
 The stretch of US 17 in Charleston is infamous among locals for its traffic congestion, especially on weekday mornings.

 Upon crossing the river, the highway enters Mount Pleasant at grade and is signalized for several miles up through the second interchange with I-526 and connecting roads to the Isle of Palms and Sullivan's Island.
 The road leaves the Charleston metro area and enters the Francis Marion National Forest and going through the rural communities of Awendaw and McClellanville, where Hurricane Hugo made landfall in September 1989.
 US 17 continues on its northeastern journey to Georgetown and crosses the marsh-lined Santee River as it enters Georgetown County.
 US 17's route through Georgetown is a major thoroughfare through the city and skirts the historic district.
-After going through Georgetown and passing by DeBordieu, Pawleys Island, and Litchfield Beach, Murrells Inlet US 17 enters Horry County, passes Garden City Beach, Surfside Beach, and arrives in Myrtle Beach, where it splits between a business route and the mainline route, which remains west of the beach and tourist areas served by US 17 Business.
-The roads rejoin north of the city and continue as US 17 through Atlantic Beach, North Myrtle Beach and Little River before crossing into North Carolina.
+After going through Georgetown and passing by DeBordieu Colony, Pawleys Island, Litchfield Beach, and Murrells Inlet, where it splits between a business route and the mainline route, which remains west of the beach and tourist areas served by US 17 Business.
+US 17 enters Horry County, passes Garden City Beach and Surfside Beach, and bypasses Myrtle Beach.
+The roads rejoin north of the city and continue as US 17 through Atlantic Beach, North Myrtle Beach, and Little River before crossing into North Carolina.